Silhouettes or Shadow Portraits for Children

 Starting with a basic history of silhouettes is helpful.
 Many books are available on the history of silhouettes from the library or from Dover Press Publications.
 The European countries most concerned with black profile portraits were England, Germany, and France.
 They were called portraits “in little” and were keepsakes or half-secret inspiration of friends or loved ones in the inside lids of snuff boxes or jewelry lockets or prayer books.
 They became especially valued as loved ones went to war or far away places like overseas for long periods of time.
 Sometimes a lock of hair was kept with the silhouette but not always.

 The Chinese made “shadow puppets” where their cut silhouettes were attached to sticks and made with moving joints and performed in front of a curtain with a light shining behind it.
 These were created with such skill as to add open spaces so that details were seen by the audience.
-Some were even beautifully painted even thought the audience could not see that detail.
+Some were even beautifully painted even though the audience could not see that detail.

 There were many ways of doing the work back then: painting black on white plaster or porcelain, cutting out of black paper to paste against a white card, or painting on the reverse side of clear glass.
 Also, the subject was sometimes put in the light in order to cast a shadow onto a white surfaced board or wall and then the sketch in miniature was drawn from the cast shadow, not the subject in the chair.